abbreviatedman/node-express-mongodb-unit-02-npm/2a-express/readme.md

 ## What is an API

-API is an acronym that stands for "Application Programming Interface" which is a way for two or more computer programs to communicate with each other.
+API is an acronym that stands for "Application Programming Interface", which is a way for two or more computer programs to communicate with each other.
 A server can host an API.
 When you create a server that responds to various requests with different forms of data, this is called an API!
 (This can mean serving HTML vs serving JSON, or it can mean serving all text but the contents of each text is different).

 By completing this lesson, you have created an API.